cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ### Desired Properties

 - Both chains MUST agree to the renegotiated channel parameters.
-- Channel state and logic on both chains SHOULD either be using the old parameters or the new parameters, but MUST NOT be in an in-between state, e.g., it MUST NOT be possible for a chain to write state to an old proof path, while the counterparty expects a new proof path.
+- Channel state and logic on both chains SHOULD either be using the old parameters or the new parameters, but MUST NOT be in an in-between state, e.g., it MUST NOT be possible for an application to run v2 logic, while its counterparty is still running v1 logic.
 - The channel upgrade protocol is atomic, i.e.,
   - either it is unsuccessful and then the channel MUST fall-back to the original channel parameters;
-  - or it is successful and then both channel ends MUST adopt the new channel parameters and process IBC data appropriately.
+  - or it is successful and then both channel ends MUST adopt the new channel parameters and the applications must process packet data appropriately.
 - The channel upgrade protocol should have the ability to change all channel-related parameters; however the channel upgrade protocol MUST NOT be able to change the underlying `ClientState`.
 The channel upgrade protocol MUST NOT modify the channel identifiers.